On Tuesday, January 29, 2019 the Fox Graduate Alumni Professional Development Council held their first meeting of the minds.

 5. Explore Philadelphia

-“One thing students forget to do is explore the city,” says Lang.
+“One thing students forget to do is explore the city,” says Tang.
 “Philadelphia is one of the best cities in the country and in the world, so it’s important to learn all the history behind it.
 There’s so much to do, not just in Center City, but many other parts of the city, too.
 I’m a lot busier now in my senior year, but freshman year is when you have the most time, so new students should take advantage and get to know Philly.
 I love South Philly.
 And I’m always in Chinatown; I recommend people go out and have some bubble tea.”

 4. Use SEPTA